StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   >
   > - For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
   > - Null values are denoted by using `\N`.
 For example, a data file consists of three columns, and a record from that data file holds data in the first and third columns but no data in the second column.
 In this situation, you need to use `\N` in the second column to denote a null value.
 This means the record must be compiled as `a,\N,b` instead of `a,,b`. `a,,b` denotes that the second column of the record holds an empty string.

+- `ROWS TERMINATED BY`

+  Specifies the row separator used in the data file.
+By default, if you do not specify this parameter, this parameter defaults to `\n`, indicating line break.
+The row separator you specify using this parameter must be the same as the row separator that is actually used in the data file.
+Otherwise, the load job will fail due to inadequate data quality, and its `State` will be `CANCELLED`.
+This parameter is supported from v2.5.4 onwards.

+  For the usage notes about the row separator, see the usage notes for the preceding `COLUMNS TERMINATED BY` parameter.

+- `FORMAT AS`

+  Specifies the format of the data file.
+Valid values: `CSV`, `Parquet`, and `ORC`.
+By default, if you do not specify this parameter, StarRocks determines the data file format based on the filename extension **.csv**, **.parquet**, or **.orc** specified in the `file_path` parameter.

 - `column_list`